reboottime/Agentic-AI/ai-agents-architecture-python/README.md

 # AI Agents and Agentic AI Architecture in Python

 A course by [Dr. Jules White](https://engineering.vanderbilt.edu/bio/?pid=jules-white).
-For information about the course, please visit [its coursera course profile module introduction section](https://www.coursera.org/learn/ai-agents-architecture-python#modules).
+For information about the course, please visit [its Coursera course profile module introduction section](https://www.coursera.org/learn/ai-agents-architecture-python#modules).

 Please be aware the last update of the course is at March, 2025.